JuliaGizmos/Reactive.jl/README.md

 # precedence goes to the earlier argument
 merge{T}(signals :: Signal{T}...)

-# drop updates based on a predicate
+# drop updates based on a predicate, use v0 when initial value
+# does not satisfy the predicate
-dropif{T}(pred :: Function, v0 :: T, signal :: Signal)
+filter{T}(pred :: Function, v0 :: T, signal :: Signal)

 # drop updates with repeating values
 droprepeats{T}(signal :: Signal{T})